t-d-k/LibreCrypt/docs/FAQ.md

 <a name="lvm"></a>
 *Q: Does LibreCrypt support LVM2?*
 *A:*
-Unfortunately, there is no Windows driver capable of reading LVM2 volumes for current versions of Windows, so this is not possible.
+Unfortunately, there is no Windows driver capable of reading LVM2 containers for current versions of Windows, so this is not possible.

 It should be noted however that LVM2 is **not** a disk encryption issue, and outside the scope of what LibreCrypt can be expected to do.